simbo1905/cu-final-mssql/readme.md

                 --metrics=false
 ```

-If you run ```docker ps``` you should see a load of Openshift containers running.
+If you now run ```docker ps``` you should now see a load of Openshift services running in their own containers.

-In the following if I created a project on the command-line I got access denied trying to access it on the web console logged in a the system users.
+In the following when I created a project on the command-line I got access denied trying to access it on the web console.
 If you run into that issue run `oc delete project cu-final-mssql` and recreated it via the web console.

-Now deploy SQLSerer into Openshift (OMG!):
+Deploy SQLSerer into Openshift (OMG!):

 ```
 # login to Openshift
 oc login -u system:admin
 # see warning above about perhaps not being able to login to this project
 oc new-project cu-final-mssql
-# the following is in case you had to do the workaround mentioned above
+# in case this your second attempt after having to create the project via the web console
 oc project cu-final-mssql
-# check you have the volume I used in my yaml
+# check you have the volume I used in the pvc.yaml
 oc get pv | fgrep pv0002
 # If you didn't find it you are going to have to author some yaml to create it
 # Create the persistent volume claim: